appsmithorg/appsmith-docs/website/docs/product/telemetry.md

 ### Navigation and clicks

 The client captures anonymous behavioral data around navigation and clicks.
-This data is only collected if telemetry is turned on.
+This data is only collected when telemetry is turned on.

 ```javascript title="Sample event"
 {